Lee Dong-hwi

-Lee Dong-hwi (born July 22, 1985) is a South Korean actor and singer.
-He gained recognition through his role in the critically acclaimed television series Reply 1988 (2015–2016).
-Lee starred in the film Extreme Job (2019), the second highest-grossing South Korean film in history.
-He is also a member of South Korean supergroup MSG Wannabe.
+Lee Dong-hwi (born July 22, 1985) is a South Korean actor and singer who first gained recognition through his roles in the television series Reply 1988 (2015–2016) and Entourage (2016).
+He achieved further attention for starring in the feature film Extreme Job (2019), comedy series Pegasus Market (2019), and crime drama Chief Detective 1958 (2024).
+Lee is a member of the South Korean supergroup MSG Wannabe.

 Early life and education

-Growing up, Lee Dong-hwi loved drawing cartoons and dreamed of becoming a cartoonist.
-Although he was an introvert at home, he was outgoing with friends, with whom he would spend hours chatting them.
+Growing up, Lee loved drawing cartoons and dreamed of becoming a cartoonist.
+Although he was an introvert at home, he was outgoing with friends, with whom he would spend hours chatting.
 Feeling limited by his drawing skills, he began to wonder, "What if I tried expressing this with my body?"
 This thought inspired him to pursue acting.
-In 2005, he enrolled in the Theater Department at the Seoul Institute of the Arts, joining a cohort that included Kwon Hyuk-soo, from the same department, as well as Lee Si-eon, and Kim Seon-ho from other departments.
+He then enrolled in the Theater Department at the Seoul Institute of the Arts in 2005.

 Career

+2013–2014: Beginnings

-Lee made his debut at the relatively late age of 28 with the Im Sun-rye's film Run to the South.
-He has since appeared with films such as Way Back Home and Tazza: The Hidden Card.
+Lee made his debut at the age of 28 with Yim Soon-rye's film Run to the South.
+He has since appeared with films such as Way Back Home (2013) and Tazza: The Hidden Card (2014).